astronomer/astro-blog/posts/automating-salesforce-reports-in-slack-with-airflow-3.md

 ![1506091397-image-3.jpg](../assets/1506091397-image-3.jpg)

 After that, a Python operator kicks off using the get_records() function within the Postgres hook to read the new records into a list.
-The get_records() function only requires a SQL command and because we've pre-processed our data already, it’s as simple as the following to pull the relevant records.
+The get_records() function only requires a SQL command and because we've preprocessed our data already, it’s as simple as the following to pull the relevant records.

     SELECT name, description